LudovicGardy/ladybird_MRI/README.md

-# Halyzia© / Ladybird MRI & Medical Scanner Viewer
+# Ladybird MRI & Medical Scanner Viewer

 ## 📄 Description

-Halyzia©, also known as Ladybird, is a sophisticated software designed for the automatic detection of fast-ripples (FRs) in epilepsy, as described in the [doctoral thesis of L. Gardy](http://thesesups.ups-tlse.fr/5164/1/2021TOU30190.pdf) and patented under [Brevet: FR3128111](https://data.inpi.fr/brevets/FR3128111).
-This repository showcases a component of Halyzia© that is focused on the visualization and manipulation of 3D medical images such as MRI and PET scans.
-This component is designed to function independently of the complete software suite, providing standalone capabilities for medical image navigation and analysis.
+This repository showcases a component of [Ladybird](#about-ladybird) dedicated to the visualization and manipulation of 3D medical images, including MRI and PET scans.
+Operating independently from the complete software suite, this component provides standalone capabilities for navigating and analyzing medical images.

 The MRI viewer included in this repository provides robust tools for navigating and interacting with 3D medical images.
 It supports a wide range of common image formats, including NIfTI (compressed `.nii.gz` and uncompressed `.nii`) and DICOM.
 Users can load both clinical and research images, with several atlases accessible from the shared database.
 Key functionalities include zooming in on specific anatomical planes, rotating images, and applying various image processing filters.
 This tool is designed to facilitate detailed analysis and enhance the visualization of medical imaging data.